ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

   - You will need to repeat the process of finding pairs for each footprint along the Sentinel-1 orbit path that intersects the ARIA Frame ID extent.

-There must be at least 90% coverage of the ARIA Frame ID by the collections of reference and secondary scenes submitted for the job.
-If this threshold is not met, the job will fail.
+Common area covered by the selected reference and secondary scenes must cover at least 90% of the ARIA Frame.
+Jobs submitted that do not provide sufficient coverage will fail.

 #### Sentinel-1 SLC Selection Constraints